Samkth123/KTH-md/next 25e 03 Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 **Group project** - Either some family business you know or some other family business that has lots of material available:
 - Pick a case
 - Analyze the challenge
-- Come up with a suggestio
+- Come up with a suggestion

 ==Väldigt viktigt att ha läst å lyssnat på podden till nästa lektion pga case discussion osv...==